How Does a System of Record Fit Into a System of Intelligence?

 - Which upcoming changes are at the highest risk of failure?

-By providing a single, unified window into your company’s operations, systems of intelligence provide more than just the advanced reporting found in a system of record.
+By providing a single, unified window into your company’s operations, systems of intelligence provide more than just the advanced IT reporting found in a system of record.

 Instead, a System of Intelligence unifies your system of record, system of engagement, analytics tools, and other IT applications and metrics to create a full view of your IT operations that also provides business value.